TheSnowGuru/Speaq-ext/README.md

 **Talk-to-ChatGPT** is a Google Chrome and Microsoft Edge extension that allows users to talk with the ChatGPT AI using their voice (speech recognition), and listen to the bot's answer with a voice (text-to-speech), rather than just by typing.
 With this tool, users can speak to the AI and receive spoken responses, making the interaction feel more natural and conversational.
 This allows you to have your own personal assistant in the style of Iron Man's Jarvis, which is fun, but it's also a great way to help the elderly and people with disabilities interact with ChatGPT. **As of version 2.6, we now support ElevenLabs API integration, which means you can create your own voices for text-to-speech!**

-We need to change this with adding a feature, that the output will be saved as a doc in users app. app.speaq.com to access your creations.
+**We need to change this with adding a features:**
+1. The output if file was requested will be saved as a file in user's app using a webhook.
+2. if there is a rule inside the app it will be sent to that rule.

 After installing the extension, open or reload the ChatGPT page ( https://chat.openai.com/ ) and you should be seeing a 'Start' button on the top right corner of the page.
 After you click Start, you will be asked for permission to use your Microphone.
 This is required to enable voice recognition.